Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Results and Discussion

-Figure~\ref{fig:fig5}a shows that at $\Delta pK = 0$, the net charges on both the NPs and the PE are balanced and relatively low, leading to weak electrostatic interactions.
-As a result, the corresponding fraction of adsorbed monomers, $f_{ad}$, remains low in both CR and CC simulations, with only a minor difference between the two cases (see Fig.~\ref{fig:fig5}b).
+Figure~\ref{fig:fig5}a exhibits that at $\Delta pK = 0$, the net charges on both NPs and PE are balanced and relatively low, leading to weak electrostatic interactions.
+As a result, the corresponding fraction of adsorbed monomers, $f_{ad}$, remains low in both CR and CC simulations, with only a minor difference between the two cases as shown in Fig.~\ref{fig:fig5}b.
 As $\Delta pK$ becomes increasingly negative, the net charges on the NPs and PE grow, thereby strengthening the electrostatic attraction and enhancing adsorption.
 However, because the PE chain length is fixed at $N = 40$, the total charge on the PE saturates beyond a certain threshold.
 Interestingly, the disparity between CR and CC simulations becomes most pronounced at intermediate $\Delta pK$ values.
 This can be attributed to the enhanced responsiveness of surface charge regulation under moderately strong electrostatic conditions.
-At very negative $\Delta pK$, although the electrostatic attraction is strong, the high adsorption in both cases narrows the difference between CR and CC again.
+At a very negative $\Delta pK$, although the electrostatic attraction is strong, the high adsorption in both cases narrows the difference between CR and CC again.
 Thus, we conclude that the distinction between CR and CC is minimal at $\Delta pK = 0$, increases at intermediate values, and diminishes at large negative $\Delta pK$, where adsorption is near saturation in both regimes.

 Furthermore, we investigate the temporal evolution of the adsorbed monomer fraction, $f_{ad}$, at various $\Delta pK$ values for both CR and CC simulations.
-As shown in Fig.~\ref{fig:fig6}a, CR simulations exhibit a monotonic increase in the equilibrium value of $f_{ad}$ with increasingly negative $\Delta pK$, reflecting stronger electrostatic interactions and enhanced PE adsorption.
-A similar trend is observed in CC simulations (see Fig.~\ref{fig:fig6}b); however, the kinetics of adsorption differ markedly.
+As shown in Fig.~\ref{fig:fig6}a, CR simulations exhibit a monotonic increase in the equilibrium value of $f_{ad}$ with an increasing negative $\Delta pK$, reflecting stronger electrostatic interactions and improved PE adsorption.
+A similar trend is observed in CC simulations as evident in Fig.~\ref{fig:fig6}b; however, the kinetics of adsorption differ markedly.
 Notably, the adsorption process proceeds significantly faster in the CR simulations, reaching equilibrium values approximately twice as quickly as in the CC case.
 This accelerated adsorption under charge-regulating conditions highlights the dynamic adaptability of surface charge, which facilitates rapid electrostatic accommodation and polymer attachment.